 In some cases it is required to prioritize all statements for a specific connection regardless of whether they are executed as a part of a multi-statement transaction or in the autocommit mode.
 Or vice versa, some connections may require using the low priority queue for all statements unconditionally.
 To implement this new

-thread_pool_high_prio_mode variable has been introduced in Percona Server
+thread_pool_high_prio_mode variable has been introduced in Percona Server for MySQL

 Low priority queue throttling¶